Bayesian Structure Learning in Sparse Gaussian Graphical Models: Bayesian Gaussian graphical models

 Alternatively, we propose a truncated Poisson distribution on the graph size $|E|$ with parameter $\gamma$,

-Other choice of priors for the graph structure involve modelling the joint state of the edges as a multivariate discrete distribution \citep{carvalho2009objective, scutari2013prior}, encouraging sparse graphs \citep{jones2005experiments} or having multiple testing correction properties \citep{scott2006exploration}.
+Other choices of priors for the graph structure involve modelling the joint state of the edges as a multivariate discrete distribution \citep{carvalho2009objective} and \citep{scutari2013prior}, encouraging sparse graphs \citep{jones2005experiments} or having multiple testing correction properties \citep{scott2006exploration}.

 For the prior distribution of the precision matrix, we use the G-Wishart \citep{roverato2002hyper, letac2007wishart}, which is attractive since it represents the conjugate prior for normally distributed data.
 It places no probability mass on zero entries of the precision matrix.
 A zero-constrained random matrix $K \in \mathbb{P}_G$ has the G-Wishart distribution $W_G(b,D)$, if